2008 New York Giants season: Week 6: at Cleveland Browns

 Coming off their dominating home win over the Seahawks, the Giants flew to Cleveland Browns Stadium for a Week 6 interconference duel with the Cleveland Browns on Monday Night Football.
 Also the first time Tom Coughlin returned to Cleveland since the 2001 Bottlegate incident.

 In the first quarter, New York trailed early as Browns kicker Phil Dawson got a 28-yard field goal.
-In the second quarter, the Giants took the lead as RB Brandon Jacobs got a 7-yard TD run.
-Cleveland regained the lead as RB Jamal Lewis got a 4-yard TD run, along with QB Derek Anderson completing a 22-yard TD pass to TE Darnell Dinkins.
-The Giants closed out the half with QB Eli Manning completing a 3-yard TD pass to WR Plaxico Burress.
+In the second quarter, the Giants took the lead as running back Brandon Jacobs got a 7-yard touchdown run.
+Cleveland regained the lead as running back Jamal Lewis got a 4-yard touchdown run, along with quarterback Derek Anderson completing a 22-yard touchdown pass to tight end Darnell Dinkins.
+The Giants closed out the half with quarterback Eli Manning completing a 3-yard touchdown pass to wide receiver Plaxico Burress.

 In the third quarter, the Browns added on to their lead as Dawson nailed a 26-yard field goal.
-In the fourth quarter, Cleveland pulled away as Anderson completed an 11-yard TD pass to WR Braylon Edwards and CB Eric Wright returned an interception 94 yards for a touchdown.
+In the fourth quarter, Cleveland pulled away as Anderson completed an 11-yard touchdown pass to wide receiver Braylon Edwards and cornerback Eric Wright returned an interception 94 yards for a touchdown.

 With the loss, not only did the Giants fall to 4–1, but their 12-game road winning streak was snapped.